l0wigh/Red/README.md

 Red is a clone of the famous Ed file editor from UNIX.

+It is NOT Restricted Ed.
+I learned about this ed version after I choose the name of this project.

 Without Ed, No Ex

 Without Ex, No Vi